GamingLiamStudios/TukxelPP/README.md

 ...
 ```

-First compile will take a long time.
-All subsequent compiles should not take as long.
+First compile will take a longer than subsequent compiles.